 - While this setup can’t produce pretty progress charts Scrum Masters are used to seeing, I do have a schedule with concrete dates that helps my stakeholders visualize the time and effort each feature requires.

-Benefits for My Team
+Benefits for my team

-As for my team members, they have also gained additional benefits from using a blended approach.
-Here are just a few: they can see not only what is expected of them in the upcoming iteration, but also an outline of later iterations.
-Certain tasks or features may be moved down to later sprints or iterations, but the
+As for my team members, they have also gained additional benefits from using a blended Agile and Waterfall project management approach.
+Here are just a few:

-- they can see not only what is expected of them in the upcoming iteration, but also an outline of later iterations.
-Certain tasks or features may be moved down to later sprints or iterations, but the gantt-format can also shed light on dependencies.
+- They can see not only what is expected of them in the upcoming iteration, but also an outline of later iterations.
+Certain tasks or features may be moved down to later sprints or iterations, but the gantt format can also shed light on dependencies.

 - They can plan for themselves and advise me on how they’d like to approach implementation.
-Testers can rest easier knowing a ballpark timeframes of when they’ll be needed.
+Testers can rest easier knowing a ballpark timeframe of when they’ll be needed.
 They can see from the chart what they’re expected to test and what not to report bugs on.